upforde/EliteGamerSuggestor-inator/README.md

 ```
 There exists a few uncommented example lines close to the bottom to get a bearing on how to use it.

-#### To get the same results as given in the project report for NB and SVM, do the following:
+### To get the same results as given in the project report for NB and SVM, do the following: :mortar_board:

 1. Comment out line 251 to line 266 by wrapping the lines inbetween like so: